 I met Janet in one of Laverne Waddington’s backstrap weaving workshops, where she was assisting Laverne.
 As a workshop bonus, Janet demoed how she combs and spins very fine, high-twist weaving (or braiding) worsted.
 Then we even got to weave with her yarn.
 The spinning demo was one of the highlights of the workshop for me.
 I keep thinking I want to try spinning some day (when???) and I’m not interested in making soft fluffy fat yarn, I only want to make skinny, smooth, hard-wearing yarn.
 The problem is that I want to skip the whole initial practicing part where the yarn turns out slubby and bumpy and not good to braid with!

 Here’s Janet braiding in Yosemite… I love this picture, especially since braiding and camping are two of my favorite activities.
-Wait a minute—I see a loop on that thumb!
+Wait a minute—I see loops on those thumbs!
 Yay!

 Ok, this is it for part 1.
 I have so many photos and ideas from readers that I’m splitting them into two posts.
 I’m going to try to get the next one up in a few days, though, not a few months!